Misc pink floyd piper at the gates of dawn

 1967 – The Piper At The Gates Of Dawn

-In ’67, their debut album The Piper At The Gates Of Dawn was released, heavily influenced by the recently release of Beatles Sgt.Peppers Lonely Hearts Club (Piper... was recorded simultaneously with Sgt.
+In ’67, their debut album The Piper At The Gates Of Dawn was released, heavily influenced by the recent release of Beatles Sgt.Peppers Lonely Hearts Club (Piper... was recorded simultaneously with Sgt.
 Peppers in the Abbey Road Studios, and the members of the two bands met regularly to talk about music trends).
 The title of Pink Floyd’s debut album is taken from a chapter in Syd Barrett’s favorite children’s book, The Wind in the Willows.
 The band released several singles before that, like Arnold Layne, which is about a transvestite, and See Emily Play, both composed by Syd Barrett.
-Among the highlights of Piper… was the centerpiece 10th minute long Interstellar Overdrive, wich features the best non-David Gilmour guitar work of the band’s career.
-The tension between the Syd’s mind and the rest of the band, that were pushing the sound to a spave travel, results on the baroque Matilda Mother and the jazzy Pow R Toc H. Those songs were just a teaser for what the band would become, this kind of sound would later surface in songs like Set the Controls for the Heart of the Sun (from A Saucerful of Secrets) and the group masterwork, Dark Side of the Moon.
+Among the highlights of Piper… was the centerpiece 10th minute-long Interstellar Overdrive, which features the best non-David Gilmour guitar work of the band’s career.
+The tension between Syd’s mind and the rest of the band, which were pushing the sound to a space trip, resulted in the baroque Matilda Mother and the jazzy Pow R Toc H. Those songs were just a teaser for what the band would become, this kind of sound would later surface in songs like Set the Controls for the Heart of the Sun (from A Saucerful of Secrets) and the group masterwork, Dark Side of the Moon.

 Studio Album, released in 1967